 Artists and designers are involved in designing and creating almost everything we buy, from book covers to high fashion and furniture – and create works of art in many different forms, from paintings and textiles to sculptures and photographs.

 According to the Student Art Guide, there are over 150 careers to choose from in art and design!

 You can work in areas such as furniture design, book illustration, animation, designing washing machines to fashion design and special effects for films and TV.

 Art and design roles fall in the following areas: 3 dimensional design, fashion or textile design, fine art or graphic design, interior design or display and photography.

 Possible employers include:

 There is a huge amount of competition for full time work in the art and design world, with many people working on a self-employed or part time basis.

 Art and Design graduates often find it takes time, and relevant work experience, to build up a portfolio and develop the contacts for freelance or commissioned work.
 So, it’s not always easy to make a living, and many artists take on other jobs with a steady income so they can survive when freelance work is in short supply.

 The latest government figures indicate that the UK has the largest design sector in Europe and the second largest design sector in the world.

 Why not take a look at the Creative Choices website for information on getting into the arts?
 You will find information specifically about visual arts and crafts careers.
-You can also find detailed information about entry into the creative industries relating to animation, fashion and textiles, film and photography careers by visiting the SkillSet UK website.
+You can also find detailed information about entry into the creative industries relating to animation, fashion and textiles, film and photography careers by visiting the ScreenSkills website (formerly SkillSet UK).